“The Church through its funeral rites

 – General Introduction to the Order of Christian Funerals, nos.
 6-7

 Please contact the Parish Office as soon as possible after the death of your loved one so that we may help you during your time of sorrow.
 One of the first steps for a Roman Catholic is to contact a priest so that last rites can be administered.
-The standard procedure for a funeral at St. Joseph Church is that a funeral director work with parish staff to set up the details of the visitation, funeral Mass or liturgy, luncheon and interment.
-Normally the procedure is that, after news of death, the funeral home is contacted first.
-The funeral home will then contact the Parish Office to determine possible times and dates for a funeral Mass/Liturgy.
-The family will meet with the funeral director.
-Family members should then contact the Parish Office (330-274-2253) to arrange for a meeting with the priest or pastoral minister to help choose scripture readings, hymns, and other details of the funeral liturgy.
+The standard procedure for a funeral at St. Joseph Church is that a funeral director work with parish staff to set up the details of the visitation, funeral Mass or liturgy, interment, and luncheon.
+Normally the procedure is that, after news of death, the church and the funeral home are contacted first.
+The funeral home typically contacts the Parish Office to determine possible times and dates for a funeral Mass/Liturgy.
+Family members should then contact the Parish Office (330-274-2253) to arrange for a meeting or conversation with the priest or staff person to help choose scripture readings, hymns, and other details of the funeral liturgy.

 Funeral Planning Steps